Chat with AI: The Surprising Turn of Real-time Video Communication from Human to AI: Introduction

 AI Video Chat raises significant challenges to RTC transmission latency.
-To ensure a fluent interactive experience, the end-to-end response latency of video chat needs to remain below 300 ms~\cite{lai2022spacertc}.
+To ensure a fluent interactive experience, the response latency of video chat needs to remain below 300 ms~\cite{lai2022spacertc}.
 In traditional video chat, the human peer on the other side can respond instantly.
-Therefore, transmission latency accounts for the vast majority of end-to-end response latency.
-To reduce transmission latency, current state-of-the-art RTC frameworks (such as WebRTC~\cite{carlucci2016analysis}) adopt technologies like Adaptive Bitrate (ABR)~\cite{mao2017neural,yan2020learning,akhtar2018oboe,huang2014buffer,jiang2012improving}, Congestion Control~\cite{cardwell2017bbr,dong2015pcc,dong2018pcc,meng2024feedback}, and Forward Error Correction (FEC)~\cite{meng2024hairpin,an2025tooth,rudow2023tambur,cheng2024grace,li2023reparo} to satisfy user experience.
+Therefore, \jiangkai{response latency largely stems from RTC's end-to-end latency (including capture, transmission, decoding, and playback buffer latencies).
+Among them, transmission latency is sensitive to network conditions and continuously increases when the network deteriorates.} To reduce transmission latency, current state-of-the-art RTC frameworks (such as WebRTC~\cite{carlucci2016analysis}) adopt technologies like Adaptive Bitrate (ABR)~\cite{mao2017neural,yan2020learning,akhtar2018oboe,huang2014buffer,jiang2012improving}, Congestion Control~\cite{cardwell2017bbr,dong2015pcc,dong2018pcc,meng2024feedback}, and Forward Error Correction (FEC)~\cite{meng2024hairpin,an2025tooth,rudow2023tambur,cheng2024grace,li2023reparo} to satisfy user experience.
 However, in AI Video Chat, responses are generated through MLLM in an autoregressive manner, which is time-consuming.
 Even when inputting only audio tokens, the computational latency is at least 232 ms~\cite{hurst2024gpt}.
-To constrain the response latency below 300 ms, the time left for transmission is at most 68 ms, which is difficult to guarantee.
+To constrain the response latency below 300 ms, \jiangkai{even ignoring other latencies in the RTC pipeline,} the time left for transmission is at most 68 ms, which is difficult to guarantee.
 So the large latency makes users clearly feel that the other side is not a real person.

 \textbf{Is it possible to reduce the latency of AI Video Chat to an extremely low level?
 This vision allows us to grasp the "holy grail"~\cite{chen2024videollm} of AI research from the perspective of network systems: making AI like real humans.}